-Locals and visitors are licking their lips in anticipation for a tasty new event that launches in Richmond this month.
-Running from May 6 to June 5, the first ever Steveston Spot Prawn and Seafood Celebration offers a mouthwatering menu of activities–including fresh-off-the-boat sales of spot prawns and more, expert on-stage cooking demonstrations and a delicious dining promotion teeming with handpicked city restaurants.
+Locals and visitors are licking their lips in anticipation for the 2023 return of the Steveston Spot Prawn & Seafood Celebration.
+From May 16 to June 18, this year’s event serves-up a mouthwatering menu of tasty activities––including fresh-off-the-boat sales of spot prawns and more, expert on-stage cooking demonstrations, a family-friendly Spot the Spot Prawn experience and a delicious seafood-focused citywide restaurant promotion.

 Spot Prawns and More